Photo: Rachel Darvill

 More on the Motus Wildlife Tracking of Bank Swallows

 Through collaborations with Environment and Climate Change Canada’s Canadian Wildlife Service, we installed three large Motus Wildlife Tracking Stations (and three smaller stations) in the Columbia Valley in 2022 and 2023.
-In 2022 and 2023 we banded 50 Bank Swallows each year and put Motus tags on each of them.
+In 2022 and 2023 we banded 100 Bank Swallows and put Motus tags on each of them.
 Motus tracking is being used to identify areas visited during the breeding and post-breeding period (prior to fall migration) by Bank Swallows.
 Using Motus receiving stations located throughout the western hemisphere, tagged individuals have been tracked during fall migration, providing unprecedented information on migratory timing, routes, stopover locations, and winter areas.
 This information is key for forming international collaborations that can help conserve and recover swallow habitats and populations throughout the year.

 For more information on the UCSHEP, please contact project biologist, racheldarvill@gmail.com.
 If you are interested in becoming involved with this swallow conservation project, please contact swallows@wildsight.ca.